German Tax System Explained

 How German income tax Einkommensteuer is calculated from gross salary

-Germany uses a progressive tax rate, meaning the more you earn, the higher the percentage you pay on each additional euro.
-According to the German Federal Ministry of Finance, the 2026 income tax rates start at 0% on income up to €12,096 (the tax-free basic allowance, or Grundfreibetrag), then rise progressively from 14% up to a top rate of 45% on income above €277,826.
-Most salaried expats working in Germany will land somewhere in the middle of that range.
+Germany uses a progressive tax system, which means the rate you pay increases as your income rises.
+According to the German Federal Ministry of Finance, the 2026 rates work as follows: income up to €12,096 is fully tax-free under the Grundfreibetrag (basic personal allowance), the rate then rises progressively from 14% starting at €12,097, reaches 42% on income above €68,429, and hits the top Reichensteuer rate of 45% on income above €277,826.
+Most salaried expats working in Germany sit somewhere in the 30–42% marginal bracket, though their effective rate is noticeably lower once the Grundfreibetrag and other allowances are factored in.

-On top of the regular Einkommensteuer, there is also the Solidaritätszuschlag, commonly known as the German solidarity tax.
-This surcharge was originally introduced to fund the reunification of East and West Germany.
-Since 2021 it has been abolished for the vast majority of taxpayers, but in 2026 it still applies to very high earners whose annual income tax liability exceeds €18,130.
-If you are an average earner, you almost certainly do not pay it anymore.
+On top of Einkommensteuer, there is the Solidaritätszuschlag (solidarity surcharge), originally introduced to fund the reunification of East and West Germany.
+Since 2021, it has been abolished for the vast majority of taxpayers.
+In 2026 it still applies to those whose annual income tax liability exceeds €18,130, so if you are an average earner, you almost certainly do not pay it.

 Different Types of Taxes in Germany